A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Introduction

-In this work, we develop a generalized optical cooling model for bound atoms with spin in a single or counter-propagating beam configuration with different polarizations.
+In this work, we develop a generalized optical cooling model for a bound atom with spin in a single or counter-propagating beam configuration with different polarizations.
 We validate these models using master equation simulations that include the ground and excited spins and the harmonic oscillator states.
 Our analysis reveals a consistent picture across various cooling schemes, shown in Fig.~\ref{fig:intro}.
 Cooling occurs when $|n \rangle$ and $|n-1 \rangle $ are Raman coupled for different spin states and brought into resonance using a combination of light shifts (PG, GM, $\Lambda$-GM) and two-photon detunings (RSB).

-Sideband cooling has been extensively studied in previous works~\cite{stenholm1986thesemiclassical, leibfried2003quantum}, but cooling of a bound atom with spin has been much more limited.
-Previous work on cooling bound atoms with spin has primarily focused on specific cases, such as $J\!\!=\!\!1/2$ to $J'\!\!=\!\!3/2$ transitions in counter-propagating orthogonal linear light~\cite{cirac1993laser} or linear light with standing waves~\cite{wineland1992sisyphus}.
-We develop a new formalism for arbitrary spin and polarization, with a particular emphasis on the experimentally relevant $\sigma_+ - \sigma_-$ configuration.
-Notably, while these previous theoretical studies found a fundamental limit of $\langle n \rangle \approx 1$, we demonstrate that schemes like GM and $\Lambda$-GM can be used for high ground-state preparation when considering different polarization and spin configurations.
+Sideband cooling has been extensively studied in previous works~\cite{stenholm1986thesemiclassical, leibfried2003quantum}, but {studies for} cooling \del{of} a bound atom with spin has been much more limited.
+Previous {theoretical} work on cooling bound atoms with spin has primarily focused on specific cases, such as $J\!\!=\!\!1/2$ to $J'\!\!=\!\!3/2$ transitions in counter-propagating orthogonal linear light~\cite{cirac1993laser} or in a linear light standing wave~\cite{wineland1992sisyphus}.
+We develop a new formalism for arbitrary spin and polarization, with a particular emphasis on the experimentally relevant $\sigma_+ \! - \! \sigma_-$ configuration.
+Notably, while these previous theoretical studies found a fundamental limit of $\langle n \rangle \approx 1$, we demonstrate that schemes like GM and $\Lambda$-GM can be used for high ground state preparation when considering different polarization and spin configurations.

-A recent experimental result achieved a record-high imaging fidelity of 99.96\% for lithium using $\Lambda$-enhanced GM cooling with significant ground-state preparation, despite lithium having the largest recoil heating~\cite{blodgett2023imaging}.
-This raises the question of whether spin cooling techniques can be further optimized for ground-state preparation.
+A recent experimental result achieved a record-high imaging fidelity of 99.96\% for lithium using $\Lambda$-enhanced GM cooling with significant ground state preparation, despite lithium having the largest recoil heating~\cite{blodgett2023imaging}.
+This raises the question of whether spin cooling techniques can be further optimized for ground state preparation.
 The unified model also allows us to explore novel cooling schemes that transcend the conventions of any single conventional cooling technique.